Agentic AI Explained: The Next Big Shift After ChatGPT

 What Agents Are Good At in 2026

-Based on production deployments, here’s where agents really shine:
+Based on production deployments, agents excel at:

 Risks and Limitations